|Kimkins worked better than Atkins -- but WHY?|

 In 1972, Dr. Atkins stated that he had only seen a few lucky individuals who could lose weight quickly and easily on traditional low-calorie diets.
 In his professional experience, most overweight people have some degree of metabolic resistance.

 However, keep in mind that Atkins was a high-end cardiologist, and health insurance didn't pay for weight-loss services in the 1960s.
 Most of those patients had lived their lives around a heartbreaking series of diets that didn't work for them.
-These were not your average yo-yo dieter.
+These were not your average yo-yo dieter you see today.

 Many of the individuals went to Dr. Atkins after subsisting on 900 calories a day for months, maintaining or even gaining weight on that small calorie amount.